JameelSawafta/email-spam-SVM/README.md

 The dataset used in this project is [Spam Email](https://www.kaggle.com/datasets/mfaisalqureshi/spam-email).
 This dataset contains a collection of labeled emails that can be used for training and testing the classifier.

 ## Running the Notebook
-To run the Jupyter Notebook, open the *Email Spam SVM Classifier.ipynb* file in Jupyter Notebook or Jupyter Lab.
+To run the Jupyter Notebook, open the *Email Spam SVM .ipynb* file in Jupyter Notebook or Jupyter Lab.
 Follow the instructions in the notebook to execute each cell and run the code.

 The notebook consists of the following sections: